Sonny Fredie-Pedersen

 As a recording artist Sonny Fredie-Pedersen has released 5 albums since the year 2001.
-He has ranked in the Top 10 on the Danish Billboard numerous times and has released with labels Warner Music Group, Sony Music and Copenhagen Records.
-Since 2012 Pedersen has released music under his first name SONNY.
+He has ranked in the Top 10 on the Danish Billboard multiple times and has released with labels Warner Music Group, Sony Music and Copenhagen Records.
+Since 2012 Pedersen has released music under his recording artist name SONNY.

 Fredie-Pedersen is a recipient of the Danish award "Vibeke Rørvig Legatet", which is presented to notable dancers, singers, stage designers and theater figures with ties to The Royal Danish Ballet.
 He was a recipient at the 25th anniversary award ceremony in 2011.

+Pedersen is the founder and owner of International Dance Academy with headquarters in Denmark.
+The Performing Arts Academy opened in 2008 and is based in Copenhagen, Denmark and Los Angeles, California.